I have decided to end my campaign for City Council, District 3.

 My primary goal is to significantly increase the availability of mental health treatment resources across the board.
 The city is currently working to fund various institutions and non-profits to expand capacity, a move I fully support.
 In addition, I will advocate for the construction of another state mental hospital to provide several hundred more beds.
 This ambitious project will require cooperation between the city, county, and state, but I am confident that we have the collective will to make it happen.

-Once we have established the necessary capacity, I will push for the state to expand the criteria for involuntary commitment in more situations.
-Oregon currently has some of the most stringent limits on involuntary commitment, which can lead to tragic consequences for those suffering from severe mental illness who are unable to receive the help they need.
+Once we have established the necessary capacity, I will push for the state to expand the criteria for civil commitment in more situations.
+Oregon currently has some of the most stringent limits on civil commitment, which can lead to tragic consequences for those suffering from severe mental illness who are unable to receive the help they need.
 On a broader scale, this exacerbates the strain on shelters, hospitals, and law enforcement.
 Providing long-term care for those in need benefits both the individuals and our community as a whole.

 Outreach